Henricus: Proposed college at Henricus

 The Virginia Company tried to found the first institution of higher education in British America.
 In 1618, they obtained a royal charter from King James I of England for a proposed University of Henrico.
-In 1619, the historic First Virginia General Assembly met at Jamestown and passed their 5th Petition: "Send men to erect the Colledge", referred to it as "A worke of Conversion", and set aside land for it adjacent to and above Henricus.
+In 1619, the historic First Virginia General Assembly met at Jamestown and passed its fifth petition, "Send men to erect the Colledge", describing the proposed institution as "A worke of Conversion", and set aside land for it adjacent to and above Henricus.
 In 1619, Henricus was also incorporated into the City of Henrico.
 The fort was abandoned by governor's orders during the Indian massacre of 1622, and largely destroyed by the Powhatan afterwards.

 By 1623, more settlers occupied the college land than before the massacre.
-The next year James I dissolved the Virginia Company, seizing its assets and transforming the proprietary colony into a royal one.
-The Crown controlled it from then on.
+The next year, James I dissolved the Virginia Company, seizing its assets and transforming the proprietary colony into a royal colony.
+The Crown controlled the colony from then on.